 Further details on the CARL timber hybrid high-rise can be found in a video animation of the project and at carl.arlinger.de

 Stuttgart-based Ed.
-Züblin AG, with approximately 14,000 employees and an annual output of around € 4 billion, is one of Germany’s largest construction companies.
+Züblin AG, with approximately 15,000 employees and an annual output of around € 4.5 billion, is one of Germany’s largest construction companies.
 ZÜBLIN, which has been successfully realising challenging construction projects in Germany and abroad since 1898, is the STRABAG Group’s leading brand for building construction and civil engineering.
 The range of services covers all construction-related tasks – from complex turnkey construction, civil engineering and tunnelling to construction logistics, structural maintenance, ground engineering and timber and steel construction.
 Supported by the expertise of its Zentrale Technik competence centre, ZÜBLIN also offers integrated design-and-build services from a single source.
 We take an end-to-end view of buildings over their entire life cycle, with a focus on collaborative construction using our TEAMCONCEPT® partnering model while constantly promoting and advancing the topics of digitalisation, sustainability and innovation.
 Together within the STRABAG Group and with our external partners, we are working systematically to make the design-and-build processes resource-friendly and climate-neutral.
-Current ZÜBLIN construction projects include the EDGE East Side Berlin high-rise project, the Rinsdorf and Rälsbach viaducts on the A45 motorway and the approximately 2 km long airport tunnel in Stuttgart.
+Current ZÜBLIN construction projects include the EDGE East Side Berlin high-rise project, the U.S. Military Hospital Weilerbach and the approximately 2 km long airport tunnel in Stuttgart.
 More information is available at www.zueblin.de.

-ZÜBLIN Timber stands for ambitious and pioneered solutions in the field of timber construction.
-We are a single-source provider for the development, production, delivery, and execution of high-quality timber construction systems – from simple structural frames to complex timber and facade engineering to turnkey project execution.
-We work hand in hand with our clients to develop efficient solutions and a sustainable quality of life: www.zueblin-timber.com.
+ZÜBLIN Timber stands for ambitious and pioneering solutions in all areas of timber construction.
+We are a single-source provider for the development, production, delivery and execution of high-quality timber construction systems – from the supply of structural parts to complex timber engineering and façade construction to turnkey project execution.
+We work hand in hand with our clients to develop efficient solutions and a sustainable quality of life. www.zueblin-timber.com

 rendering timber timber hybrid high-rise CARL, Pforzheim